Helmut Remschmidt Research Seminar (HRRS)

 The 2017 HRRS

-The seminar will take place on 17 - 22 September 2017 in a convenient setting of Resort Svata Katerina, Czech Republic.
+The seminar will take place on 17 - 22 September 2017 in the convenient setting of the Resort Svata Katerina, Czech Republic.
 It is one of the most beautiful and most cozy places of the Czech-Moravian Highlands.

 In addition to mentors from the Charles University in Prague and the National Institute of Mental Health, Czech Republic, there will also be a panel of international experts, including Prof Remschmidt.

-The HRRS priority aims are to support young and emerging child and adolescent psychiatrists, psychologists and other mental health professionals.
-Candidates should be in training or should recently have completed training.
+The HRRS main goal is to support young and emerging child and adolescent psychiatrists, psychologists and other mental health professionals.
+Candidates should be in training or should have recently completed training.
 Those in senior clinical posts or with extensive research experience will not be considered.